June Paterson-Brown: Personal life

 Following a long-time interest in the Girl Guides, Paterson-Brown held a number of leadership positions in the Girl Guides Association, now known as the Girlguiding Scotland.
-In 1963, she was appointed District Commissioner for Hawick North, and in 1969, she was appointed County Commissioner for Roxburgshire.
+In 1963, she was appointed District Commissioner for Hawick North, and in 1969, she was appointed County Commissioner for Roxburghshire.
 She went on to hold the title of Scottish Chief Commissioner from 1977 to 1982, and Chief Commissioner of the Girl Guides Association from 1985 to 1990.

 Dinah Faulds, Scottish Chief Commissioner from 1977 to 1982 said, "I found that wherever I travelled in Scotland on Guide business members would ask after June.
 She was gracious, keenly interested in taking the movement forward and equally at ease with the shyest Brownie or boldest leader.”
 In 1989, she was awarded for her exceptional 30 years of service to the Girl Guides with the Silver Fish, the organisation's highest honour.

 Paterson-Brown died in Hawick on 6 December 2009.